miftahulhidayati/assignment-3/README.md

 # assignment-3

-Sebuah microservice untuk meng-update sebuah file json setiap 15 detik dengan angka random antara 1-100 untuk value water dan wind.
+A microservice to update a json file every 15 seconds with random numbers between 1-100 for water and wind values.

 ## Installation